Red Rock Canyon is my favorite place on earth to climb, which is why I return year after year to this immaculate sandstone.

 On days when I feel like getting out into the canyons and high off the ground to experience a longer climb, I opt for Cookie Monster (5.7) and link it to the final two crack pitches of Cat in the Hat (5.6).
-This route offers a chance to gain exposure quickly with long pitches and one ledge right in the middle to break up the climbing and give you a chance to appreciate where you are.
-It starts out with a direct line in a deep corner, straight up the southeastern shoulder of the Mescalito formation.
-Also, this route also gives you the chance to summit the formation for a great long day out.
+This route offers a chance to gain exposure quickly with long pitches and one ledge right in the middle to break up the climbing, allowing you to appreciate where you are.
+It starts with a direct line in a deep corner, straight up the southeastern shoulder of the Mescalito formation.
+This route also gives you the chance to summit the formation for a great long day out.

 For a great outing with more advanced crack technique, I like to go to Black Velvet Canyon and link Triassic Sands (5.10) with Wholesome Fullback (5.10b).
 I could climb these two crack climbs on Whiskey Peak over and over because of the amazing hand and fist cracks and because I get to listen to the frogs in the wetlands below!

 At the end of the day, Red Rock is as much about its community as it is about the rock.
-Given the proximity to one of America’s most infamous cities, there’s lots of attention given to this place and not all of it is sustainable.
-The local climbers of Las Vegas who have decided to make the area their home work hard to keep the land pristine and infrastructure up to date.
+Given the proximity to one of America’s most infamous cities, there’s lots of attention given to this place, and not all of it is sustainable.
+The local climbers of Las Vegas who’ve decided to make the area their home base work hard to keep the land pristine and infrastructure up to date.